-Restricted net position - expendable - Restricted expendable net position include resources in which the University is legally or contractually obligated to spend in accordance with restrictions imposed by external third parties.
+Restricted net position - expendable - Restricted expendable net position includes resources in which the University is legally or contractually obligated to spend in accordance with restrictions imposed by external third parties.
+These resources include auxiliary enterprises, which are substantially self-supporting activities that provide services for students, faculty and staff.

 Unrestricted net position - Unrestricted net position represents resources derived from student tuition and fees, sales and service of educational departments and auxiliary enterprises, and unrestricted gifts from donors.
 These resources are used for transactions relating to the educational and general operations of the University and Foundations and may be used at the discretion of the governing board to meet current expenses for any purpose.
-These resources also include auxiliary enterprises, which are substantially self-supporting activities that provide services for students, faculty and staff.